twilio/twilio-voice-react-native/test/appium-harness/docs/MANUAL_E2E_TESTING.md

 Three outcomes are not regressions.

 A step recorded as `skipped` did not run.
 The `valid-*` ICE variants skip when no ICE credentials are bundled.
-The `disconnect` step of `call-controls-test` skips when the far end ended the call before teardown, which means `disconnect()` was never exercised on that run.
+The `disconnect` step of `call-controls` skips when the far end ended the call before teardown, which means `disconnect()` was never exercised on that run.

-A `quality-warnings-test` failure depends on the host.
+A `quality-warnings` failure depends on the host.
 The suite waits for `constant-audio-input-level`, which the SDK raises when the audio input level is unchanged for ten seconds on an unmuted call.
 The condition is unchanged rather than quiet, so digital silence is the deterministic case, and a real microphone